rynobax/ok-form/README.md

 ok-form is a simple, predictable object schema validator that is optimized for validation of forms.

-[joi](https://github.com/hapijs/joi) and [yup](https://github.com/jquense/yup) are both good libraries, but can cause friction when used for validating web forms. ok-form improves upon them by:
+[joi](https://github.com/hapijs/joi) and [yup](https://github.com/jquense/yup) are both good libraries, but can cause friction when used for validating web forms. ok-form improves upon them by having:

-- having a smaller bundle size (4kB vs 20+kB)
+- a smaller bundle size (4kB vs 20+kB)
-- having a sensible default casting behavior
+- sensible default casting behavior
-- offering a very explicit API for conditional validation and references (no magic strings!)
+- a simple API for conditional validation and references (no magic strings or refs!)

 ## Installation